Ambazonia Defence Forces

 The Ambazonia Defence Forces (ADF) are a military organization that fights for the independence of Ambazonia, a self-declared independent state in the Anglophone regions of the former Southern Cameroons, Cameroon.
 It was formally established by the Ambazonia Governing Council (AGovC) on 9 September 2017, the same day as the organization declared a war of independence.

 Whereas other separatist militias have refrained from bringing the war outside the Anglophone regions, the ADF has taken a different stance.
 Since April 2021, the ADF has been allied with the Indigenous People of Biafra and its armed wing, the Eastern Security Network.
-Furthermore, Ayaba has declared that if Cameroonians rise up against the government of Paul Biya, the ADF will support them militarily.
+Furthermore, then-AGovC leader Ayaba Cho Lucas declared in 2021 that if Cameroonians rise up against the government of Paul Biya, the ADF will support them militarily.